mrbusche/backseatfan.com/_posts/2010-07-23-daily-spin-ncaa-is-probing-everyone-jimmy-johnson-on-survivor-hangover-2-confirmed.md

   </p>

   <p>
-    <a href="http://sportsillustrated.cnn.com/2010/writers/tim_marchman/07/22/underhyped.players/index.html?eref=sihp">Least hyped players in baseball</a>&#8230;  Yes, there are two Royals players on the list, I couldn't be prouder&#8230; [via <a href="http://sportsillustrated.cnn.com/2010/writers/tim_marchman/07/22/underhyped.players/index.html?eref=sihp">SI</a>]
+    <a href="http://sportsillustrated.cnn.com/2010/writers/tim_marchman/07/22/underhyped.players/index.html?eref=sihp">Least hyped players in baseball</a>?
+Yes, there are two Royals players on the list, I couldn't be prouder? [via <a href="http://sportsillustrated.cnn.com/2010/writers/tim_marchman/07/22/underhyped.players/index.html?eref=sihp">SI</a>]
   </p>

   <p>
     <a href="http://www.tmz.com/2010/07/22/mark-ingram-heisman-trophy-winner-ncaa-investigation-party-washington-dc/">The NCAA is probing everyone</a>, they are really cracking down.
 Their Latest probe is last year's Heisman winner Alabama RB Mark Ingram.
-College players beware, the NCAA is trying to clean itself up&#8230;[via <a href="http://www.tmz.com/2010/07/22/mark-ingram-heisman-trophy-winner-ncaa-investigation-party-washington-dc/">TMZ</a>]
+College players beware, the NCAA is trying to clean itself up?[via <a href="http://www.tmz.com/2010/07/22/mark-ingram-heisman-trophy-winner-ncaa-investigation-party-washington-dc/">TMZ</a>]
   </p>

   <p>
-    <a href="http://www.baltimoresun.com/sports/ravens/bal-ravens-kenyon-cotton-dies-0721,0,3735857.story">Former Ravens FB Dies after surgery</a>&#8230; Sad to see someone go at such a young age, he was only 36.
+    <a href="http://www.baltimoresun.com/sports/ravens/bal-ravens-kenyon-cotton-dies-0721,0,3735857.story">Former Ravens FB Dies after surgery</a>?
+Sad to see someone go at such a young age, he was only 36.
 RIP.   [via <a href="http://www.baltimoresun.com/sports/ravens/bal-ravens-kenyon-cotton-dies-0721,0,3735857.story">Baltimore Sun</a>]
   </p>

   <p>
-    <a href="http://sports.espn.go.com/dallas/nfl/news/story?id=5397434">Former Cowboys Coach Jimmy Johnson to be on Survivor</a>&#8230; Really?
+    <a href="http://sports.espn.go.com/dallas/nfl/news/story?id=5397434">Former Cowboys Coach Jimmy Johnson to be on Survivor</a>?
+Really?
 Survivor?
 Can't you just get a part time job or something?
 How much money do you owe people?
-Maybe you could be a consultant for a team, something other than survivor&#8230; [via <a href="http://sports.espn.go.com/dallas/nfl/news/story?id=5397434">ESPN</a>]
+Maybe you could be a consultant for a team, something other than survivor? [via <a href="http://sports.espn.go.com/dallas/nfl/news/story?id=5397434">ESPN</a>]
   </p>

   <p>
-    3 Masked men robbed Bobcats' Stephen Jackson's home&#8230; His wife was held up by gunpoint, a few items were stolen&#8230; [via <a href="http://www.fanhouse.com/news/main/armed-men-rob-home-of-bobcats-stephen/1179854">Fanhouse</a>]
+    3 Masked men robbed Bobcats' Stephen Jackson's home?
+His wife was held up by gunpoint, a few items were stolen? [via <a href="http://www.fanhouse.com/news/main/armed-men-rob-home-of-bobcats-stephen/1179854">Fanhouse</a>]
   </p>

   <p>
-    <a href="http://www.examiner.com/x-15166-Comedy-Examiner~y2010m7d21-Confirmed-The-Hangover-2-will-take-place-in-Thailand-do-its-best-to-be-as-good-as-the-original">Hangover 2 confirmed</a>&#8230; It will take place in Thailand&#8230; It will have a hard time living up to the original, but it will still be funny&#8230; [via <a href="http://www.examiner.com/x-15166-Comedy-Examiner~y2010m7d21-Confirmed-The-Hangover-2-will-take-place-in-Thailand-do-its-best-to-be-as-good-as-the-original">examiner</a>]
+    <a href="http://www.examiner.com/x-15166-Comedy-Examiner~y2010m7d21-Confirmed-The-Hangover-2-will-take-place-in-Thailand-do-its-best-to-be-as-good-as-the-original">Hangover 2 confirmed</a>?
+It will take place in Thailand?
+It will have a hard time living up to the original, but it will still be funny? [via <a href="http://www.examiner.com/x-15166-Comedy-Examiner~y2010m7d21-Confirmed-The-Hangover-2-will-take-place-in-Thailand-do-its-best-to-be-as-good-as-the-original">examiner</a>]
   </p>

   <p>